leo007er1/MascOS/Bootloader/README.md

  - Probably doesn't work

-Unfortunately the bootloader doesn't work on a real 286.
+Apparently the bootloader doesn't work on a real 286.
 I'll try to solve this.